Rumaythah ibn Abi Numayy: First reign, in partnership with Humaydah

 Rumaythah and his brother Humaydah were proclaimed as joint emirs in Safar 701 AH (October 1301), two days before Abu Numayy's death.
 They were initially opposed by a faction of the ashraf who supported their brothers Abu al-Ghayth and Utayfah.
 Humaydah emerged predominant and imprisoned Abu al-Ghayth and Utayfah.
 However, they managed to escape and when the hajj season arrived they gained the favor of the Egyptian emirs, chief among them Baybars al-Jashnakir.
-Consequently, in Dhu al-Hijjah 701 AH (August 1302), after the completion of the hajj rites, Baybars arrested Humaydah and Rumaythah, and installed their brothers to the throne.
+Consequently, in Dhu'l-Hijja 701 AH (August 1302), after the completion of the hajj rites, Baybars arrested Humaydah and Rumaythah, and installed their brothers to the throne.
 Baybars returned to Cairo in Muharram 702 AH, with Humaydah and Rumaythah in chains.

 In 703 AH the brothers were released from prison.
 The sultan al-Nasir Muhammad dressed them in traditional Mamluk costume with kalafatah caps of zarkash (brocade).
 They were granted stipends, joined the ranks of the sultan's emirs, and rode with the sultan on the maydan (parade grounds).